UI Design Patterns - What’s The Difference Between Search and Filter?

 As a UI designer at the company where I work, I am often tasked with creating new designs for complex systems that manage a lot of data.

 One thing I can be sure of is that the design will require tables of some sort.
-The next most common components are either searches or filters to manage data retrieval.
+The next most frequently used components are either searches or filters to manage data.

 Over time designing these complex UIs, I found that what I imagined in my head and my prototypes weren’t always what came into fruition.